 Federal regulations require that students with exceptional financial need, such as those eligible to receive Pell Grants, receive priority.
 FVCC is utilizing the Expected Family Contribution (EFC), an index number used to determine student eligibility for federal student financial aid, from the 2022-2023 FAFSA to determine priority.
 For specific amounts, view the FVCC CARES Allocation Table below.

 COVID-19 Emergency Student Fund

 FVCC established a COVID-19 Emergency Student Fund in March 2020 through the CARES Act to assist currently enrolled students who were experiencing a financial hardship as a result of the pandemic to pay for basic necessities, including housing, food, and health care costs.
-Limited funds are available.
+At this time, funds for the emergency grant have run out.
 Please see below for more information regarding the COVID-19 Emergency Student Fund and the total number students supported through the CARES Act.